What Does LASIK Eye Surgery Do?

 Many people hear about laser eye surgery and think, “Seeing without glasses?
 That sounds great!
 But can it fix my eyes?”
 The answer is that it depends.
 Not every condition that negatively impacts someone’s vision can be corrected by LASIK.
 For example, cataracts, macular degeneration, and glaucoma cannot be corrected by LASIK and require a different procedure.
 The good news is that today we have more technology available than ever.
 Most people looking to improve their vision can be candidates for some kind of vision correction procedure these days.

 When the cornea isn’t shaped properly to the eye, it causes light to not focus clearly.
 LASIK is a non-invasive eye surgery that uses a laser to reshape the cornea with a beam of cool light.
-Once LASIK has been performed, the light entering the eye can focus on the back of the retina properly which creates better vision.
-Prior to LASIK surgery, numerous tests will be performed to determine the condition of the eye and the amount of correction needed.
+Once LASIK has been performed, the light entering the eye can properly focus on the back of the retina, creating better vision.
+Prior too LASIK surgery, numerous tests will be performed to determine the condition of the eye and the amount of correction needed.

 Since there are many different things that could cause an eye to not be able to see clearly, what conditions can LASIK correct?
 The three main conditions with a cornea that LASIK can treat are: